Home Health Tips Health Concerns Site Index Glossary Contact Us

 Treatments:

-Sleep: Sleeping well should be first on your list of essential treatment strategies.
-It’s important to realize that even if you lead a very healthy lifestyle, if you’re not sleeping properly you will definitely experience negative health consequences, despite all your other efforts.
+Sleep: Because people with fibromyalgia often have trouble sleeping, sleeping well should be first on your list of essential treatment strategies.
+It’s important to realize that even if you lead a very healthy lifestyle, if you’re not sleeping properly, you will definitely experience negative health consequences, despite all your other efforts.
+You can read here about Sleeplessness

-Exercise: Important as you will sleep better, get regular exercise.
-Unfortunately and understandably, people suffering from fibromyalgia pain tend to shy away from exercise.
+Important as you will sleep better, get regular exercise.
+Unfortunately, and understandably, people suffering from fibromyalgia pain tend to shy away from exercise.
 But research shows that a combination of aerobic activity and strength training can actually improve fibromyalgia symptoms.

 You don't want to do exercises that worsen the condition.
 If the exercise aggravates your pain within a few hours or the next day, you have done too much and need to back off or switch to something else.

-You will want to strive for a combination of aerobic, anaerobic and sprint type exercises & strength training.
+You will want to strive for a combination of aerobic, anaerobic and sprint type exercises strength training.
 Take into consideration your own tolerances.
-For more information on exercise, you to Exercise
+For more information on exercise, you will want to Exercise.

-Eat Right: This includes avoiding processed foods, and getting more whole foods both organic and locally grown.
+Eat Right: This includes avoiding processed foods and getting more whole foods both organic and locally grown.
+You want to stay away from anything that produces mycotoxins.

-Certain foods are known to aggravate fibromyalgia symptoms includes.
+Certain foods are known to aggravate fibromyalgia symptoms includes and also harbor fungus is:

 • Corn